Fiss: A village with a unique charm

 The “sun terrace” of Tyrol boasts a possibly record-breaking 2,000 hours of sunlight each year.
 That means: lots of time to enjoy nature and experience Fiss in its “sun day” best.
 The mountain village is a true relaxation oasis for families, offering an extensive list of options for entertainment and adventure.
-Be it ski lessons at Berta’s Kinderland, a kite experience of the special kind on the Fisser Flieger or a ride on the giant Skywing.
-Anything’s possible!
+Be it ski lessons at Berta’s Kinderland, a special kind of kiting experience on the Fisser Flieger or a ride on the giant Skywing - anything’s possible!

 “Blochziehen”: a traditional carnival custom in Fiss

 In Fiss in the Tyrolean Oberinntal valley, customs are still well and alive.
 Especially, one of the oldest traditions: the Blochziehen.
 But what is that?
 Every four years during Carnival, locals pull a 35-metre stone pine log through the village.
 The so-called “Bloch” symbolizes a plough breaking up the soil for sowing, making it fertile.
 The spectacle is accompanied by revellers in colourful costumes and other figures wearing elaborate masks.
 The rite is supposed to illustrate the tremendous natural forces that the inhabitants of the Tyrolean Alps have always been exposed to in both summer and winter.

 As a matter of fact, this carnival season highlight was declared “Intangible World Cultural Heritage” by the UNESCO in 2011!